Investing in Canada Plan

 To do this, the federal government is investing more than $180 billion over 12 years in five main infrastructure priorities:

-Budget 2016 committed $14.4 billion focused on accelerating federal investments in the short term by providing funding for the rehabilitation, repair, and modernization of existing public transit, green and social infrastructure.
-Additional funding was targeted towards post-secondary education and broadband access for remote communities.
+Budget 2016 committed $14.4 billion focused on accelerating federal investments in the short term by providing funding for the rehabilitation, repair, and modernization of existing public transit, green and social infrastructure, as well as funding for post-secondary education and broadband access for remote communities.

 Budget 2017 made an additional $81.2 billion of funding available across five priority infrastructure streams: public transit, green, social, trade and transportation, and rural and northern communities' infrastructure.